sjkp/Microsoft-teams-docs/teams/index.md

 Use the Microsoft Teams SDK to extend Microsoft Teams and make your team even more collaborative and effective.

-To get started developing extensions for Microsoft Teams, you'll need an Office 365 account, and to turn on the Teams service for your organization.
-[Learn how](setup.md).
+> **Don't have Microsoft Teams?
+Get a free one-year trial** To get started developing for Microsoft Teams, you'll need an Office 365 account, and to turn on Teams for your organization.
+[Here's how](setup.md).

 ## Tabs